petioptrv/ml-tutor/README.md

 ### Configuration

-In the configs, you can set the API key, the OpenAI model (see [OpenAI models](https://platform.openai.com/docs/models/models)), and whether the original question of the note should be displayed along with the answer.
+In the configs (Tools -> Add-ons -> select "ML-Tutor" -> Config), you can set the API key, the OpenAI model (see [OpenAI models](https://platform.openai.com/docs/models/models)), and whether the original question of the note should be displayed along with the answer.
 The configuration changes do not require a restart of the Anki app.